carteakey/carteakey.github.io/_posts/2022-08-31-migrating-from-heroku-postgres-to-local.md

 While these options are great, there is another way to host your application with zero / minimal costs.
 These can be by running a VM by any of the top level providers.

-Or you could go complete r/selfhosted by running your application on a Raspberry Pi {: .notice}
+Or you could go complete r/selfhosted by running your application on a Raspberry Pi!
+{: .notice}

 - Google Cloud Platform